Academic dress: Poland

 The wearing of traditional academic dress is an important feature of Polish educational ceremonies.

 Portugal

 Academic dress varies from university to university.
-In some situations the hat is not used, e.g. Doctoral Exam.
+In some situations, such as in doctoral exams, the hat is not used.

 In Portugal, following an ancient tradition, university regular students also use a specific dressing.
-The "Traje Académico", as it is known in Portuguese, is recognized by its almost totally black color and cape.
+The "traje académico", as it is known in Portuguese, is recognized by its almost totally black color and cape.
 But other student dresses did exist, including the unique blue attire of the students of the University of Algarve (UAlg) in use until at least to the 2010s.

 Singapore

 South Africa

 Academic dress in South Africa varies from one institution to another, but generally follow UK patterns.
 A common distinction is for graduands in all degrees up to and including the master's degree to have black gowns, while the PhD candidate wears a scarlet gown.
 These days, academic dress is only used at graduation ceremonies.
 The wearing of traditional African attire, or modern clothes inspired by traditional attire, beneath the academic dress has been a distinct trend in recent years.